wp-plugins/amazon-auto-links/readme.txt

 Also note that at the point that an access key is issued, if you have not created an account with Product Advertising API, the key will be invalid.
 If that happens, delete the created access key and go back to the previous step.

-You can check if your access key is valid or not with this tool (http://associates-amazon.s3.amazonaws.com/scratchpad/index.html).
+You can check if your access key is valid or not with [Scratchpad](http://associates-amazon.s3.amazonaws.com/scratchpad/index.html).

 == Screenshots ==